dotlang/language/README.md

 - `@Type()` without input creates a default instance of the given type.
 - When doing cast to a generic type, you can ignore type if it can be deduced.

+## Alias
+You can use `type MyInt = int` to define a type alias.
+Type alias is exactly the same as what comes on the right side.
+There is absolutely no difference.
+This can be used to resolve conflict types when importing modules.
+`type Stack1 = /core/mode1/Stack`
+`type Stack2 = /code/mode2/Stack`

 ## Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).
 Reasons for including type at the end: